Town 16 km north-east of New Plymouth, with a 2013 population of 6,483.

-The Whangamōmona County Council was set up in 1908.
-In 1955 it amalgamated with Stratford County.
+The Whangamomona County Council was set up in 1908 and amalgamated with Stratford County in 1955.
 In the second half of the 20th century all the communities in the valley gradually declined.
 The school was closed in 1979 and the post office in 1988.

 Locals half-jokingly declared Whangamōmona a republic when the local government reforms of 1989 made the town part of Manawatū–Wanganui rather than Taranaki.
 The biennial republic day draws thousands of visitors from all over the North Island.
 The hotel is now a popular weekend stopover.

 Locality 5 km north of Whangamōmona.
-Named after a surveyor’s dog which was killed by a boar, in the 2010s Marco had the area’s only remaining school.
+Named after a surveyor’s dog which was killed by a boar, in 2020 Marco had the area’s only remaining school, with a roll of 14.
 Along the unsealed Marco Road there are remnants of the brick-like mudstone that was used to surface roads before metal from outside the area became available.

 Locality 8 km north-east of Whangamōmona.
-Once a thriving railway settlement, Kōhuratahi now has only its public hall and an isolated roadside war memorial.
+Once a thriving railway settlement, Kōhuratahi now has only its public hall and a roadside war memorial.
 The monument records that 41 out of 131 local servicemen perished in the First World War, mostly on the Western Front in 1917–18.

 Locality 19 km north-east of Whangamōmona on State Highway 43.
 The highway winds along the Tahora Saddle before descending to Tahora, the last settlement before the Tāngarākau Gorge and the Ōhura valley.
-A few kilometres past the junction, a new road, completed in 1984, allows travellers to travel back to New Plymouth via Ahitītī.
+A few kilometres past the junction, a new road, completed in 1984, allows travellers to reach New Plymouth via Ahitītī.
 The 85-metre Mount Damper Falls are accessible from this road.

 Locality 23 km north-east of Whangamōmona, off State Highway 43.
 In the early 20th century Tāngarākau was a base for building the railway from Stratford to the main trunk line, including driving six of the 24 tunnels.
 In 1925 the town had a population of 1,200.
 It boasted a bakery, several stores, a drapery, hairdresser and tobacconist, fruiterer, library, doctor, boarding house, sports fields, maternity home and school.
-It had three separate areas, for single men, married couples with children, and married couples without children – the last known to locals as the ‘seedless raisin’ section.
+It had three separate areas, for single men, married couples with children, and married couples without children – the ‘seedless raisin’ section.
 In the 2010s few houses remained.